 What more is, we’re the experts.
 Forteza is the home studio of the Chicago Swordplay Guild, an internationally renowned organization that offers two distinct tracks of historical fighting arts from Medieval and Renaissance Italy (1350 – 1650).
 We’ve been teaching swordplay since 1999, and are happy to expand our reach to students around the world, via live on-line classes.

 How do I begin?

 Mastery is difficult, but beginning is easy!
-Just enroll in our monthly, SwordplayOnline program and let the journey begin!
+Just enroll in any of our SwordplayOnline programs and let the journey begin!